OSGeo/gdal/gdal/doc/source/drivers/raster/jpeg.rst

 JPEG files are created using the "JPEG" driver code.
 Only Byte band types are supported.

-Only 1 (greyscale), 3 band (intput should be in RGB colorspace. the driver will convert it automatically to YCbCr colorspace for storage, and will expose it back as RGB on reading) or 4 band (input should already by in CMYK colorspace.
+Only 1 (greyscale), 3 band (input should be in RGB colorspace. the driver will convert it automatically to YCbCr colorspace for storage, and will expose it back as RGB on reading) or 4 band (input should already by in CMYK colorspace.
 It will be exposed as RGB on reading